I Was a Teenage Fruit Fucker

 Videos by VICE

-Some of us, many of us, move onto real people; we form relationships, we have many awkward and/or awesome sexual encounters; and jerking off becomes less of a necessity and more of a failsafe for those dry spells.
+Some of us, many of us, move onto real people: We form relationships, we have many awkward and/or awesome sexual encounters, jerking off becomes less of a necessity and more of a failsafe for those dry spells.
 But all this came later in life for me.
 For the intervening years, I improvised physical intimacy with inanimate DIY objects.
 Trying everything from microwaved melons to surgical gloves wrapped in a towel, I chased the next best orgasm like a dope fiend.

-Of course, improvising a fuck buddy is not a new thing, but there’s almost no data whatsoever about just how popular DIY sex toys are.

 But there were a number of obstacles to my plan, the first of which was that, at the time, I had neither a credit card nor the money to order one.
 Even if I convinced my parents to let me use their Visa in exchange for some allowance money, I worried they’d get their monthly statement only to find “POCKET PUSSY 5000 – $69.99” next to their Grocery Gateway order.